Gangler's Lodges

 Churchill Super Combo Adventure:

 For those looking to further their Northern Manitoba experience, Gangler’s has partnered with Great Canadian Travel.
 Guests of North Seal River Lodge will be able to combine a side trip to Churchill, Manitoba, the unique seaport, and the ecosystem on Hudson Bay.
-Paired with a 4-day excursion to Gangler’s North Seal River Lodge (including 3.5-days of guided fishing), this 8-day trip coincides with the annual migration of the famed Beluga whales as they flood into the harbor.
+Paired with a 4-day excursion to Gangler’s North Seal River Lodge (including 3.5 days of guided fishing), this 8-day trip coincides with the annual migration of the famed Beluga whales as they flood into the harbor.
 The migration has been estimated at over 57,000 whales.
-The whales are calving at this time of year, and you may see the females with their newborn calves.
-Guests will enjoy two land tours and two sea tours, including tours of the historic port along with two Zodiac or boat adventures on the bay with the whales.
+The whales are calving this time of year, and you may see the females with their newborn calves.
+Guests will enjoy two land and two sea tours, including tours of the historic port and two Zodiac or boat adventures on the bay with the whales.
 Space is limited to eight guests per time slot.
 This trip can be customized to include snorkeling with the whales and a trip to see the Polar bears as they begin their move from their denning areas.
 This is an ideal trip for both couples and families.